 Canned pumpkin is a fabulous and convenient way to enjoy the wonderful taste of fall.
 Pumpkin is rich, delicious, and creamy when cooked, and can be used to add moistness and indulgent flavor to so many sweet and savory dishes.
-With plenty of vitamins A and C and fiber, canned pumpkin can be used all year round.
-Besides tasty, it's good for you.
+Canned pumpkin can be used all year-round.
+Besides being tasty, it's good for you.

 Our collection of recipes will inspire you to think beyond the usual desserts and teach you how to use canned pumpkin at every course, from soup to breakfast toast to pasta to even a spicy cheese dip.